aitoroses/floxide/docs/adrs/0004-async-runtime-selection.md

 ## Context

-The flowrs framework is designed around asynchronous operations to efficiently handle workflow execution.
+The floxide framework is designed around asynchronous operations to efficiently handle workflow execution.
 In Rust, async operations require an explicit runtime to execute futures.

 There are several viable async runtimes available in the Rust ecosystem, each with different trade-offs: